danicaceres1998/devsu_technical_test/README.md

 py manage.py runserver
 ```

-Open http://localhost:8000/api/ with your browser to see the result.
+Open http://localhost:5002/api/ if you are using `Docker` or http://localhost:8000/api/ if you are using your local maching with your browser to see the result.

 ### Features